Comment on page

-In architecture education, a pin-up is a critique where a student pins their architectural drawings to a wall and critics (instructors, guests, students) talk with the designer about their project.
+In architecture education, a pin-up is a critique where a student pins their architectural drawings to a wall and "critics" (instructors, guests, students) talk with the designer about their reasoning.

-At best, a pin up review is a conversation that leaves the student more excited about evolving their design.
-Aim for that best case scenario.
+- at best, a pin-up leaves the student more excited about evolving their design

 This book was written by practicing level designers and academics, so we have a few words of advice on "best practices" for teaching level design.